explore mekong river festivities

 Thmey Cambodians love to celebrate Choul Chnam Thmey with colourful displays of music and dance.
 Ornate folk dress is worn for traditional dancing and drumming, while games like chol chhoung and leak kanseng are played to preserve Cambodian heritage.

-See also Chakri Day Thailand
+See also International Fireworks Festival Pattaya Thailand

 For instance, traditional Cambodian music and dance performances are a sight to behold, showcasing the rich cultural heritage of the country.
 The games played during the New Year celebrations add a fun and interactive element to the festivities, engaging both young and old in the preservation of Cambodian traditions.